How does Rest Less make money

 Here, you can soak in the extraordinary atmosphere of over 800 ancient caves, which were first recorded during the ninth-century Viking occupation.
 They also went on to serve as a medieval tannery and World War II air raid shelter, and you can really feel the history here.

-Due to the confined nature of the caves, entry times are staggered, so it’s advisable to book tickets ahead of time.
+Due to the confined nature of the caves, entry times are staggered, so it’s advisable to book tickets in advance.

 8. Go skiing in the Cairngorms, Scottish Highlands

-Cairngorm Mountain, in the heart of the Cairngorms National Park, is Scotland’s favourite mountain destination – and the ski area here is the ultimate winter playground.
+Cairngorm Mountain, in the heart of the Cairngorms National Park, is Scotland’s most impressive mountain destination – and the ski area here is the ultimate winter playground.

 With over 30km of piste runs, 10 surface lifts, and freestyle terrain, the Cairngorms are the perfect place for beginners and experts alike to enjoy an unforgettable winter snowsports experience.